githubevents/open-source-friday/admin/project-criteria.md

-## Open Source Friday
+## Open Source Friday APAC

-We are very grateful for your interest in participating in our Open Source Friday live streaming program!
+We are very grateful for your interest in participating in our Open Source Friday APAC live streaming program!
 This initiative aims to showcase exciting open source projects and help grow their contributor communities.

 To be considered for the program, your project should meet the following criteria: